Getting Started

 kubectl delete namespace knodex

-Deleting the namespace removes all data, including Redis state.
+Deleting the namespace removes all data, including Redis state and any PostgreSQL data (audit events, compliance violations) for Enterprise deployments.
 Ensure you have backups if needed.

 Next Steps